nashebismaily/apache-oozie-workflow-manager/README.md

 ## Java Action

-Use Oozie to execute a Java class and make a decesion based on the output
+Use Oozie to execute a Java class and make a decision based on the output

 ## Pig Action